ChimK/Petroineos/README.md

 main.py /location/of/csv/file/file.csv /folder/where/you/want/file/written/

-I have also included a test load file generated from the C# assemblies.
+I have also included a test load file generated from the C# assemblies which can be used to drive the pipeline.